podo/awesome-framer/README.md

 * [Simple Android Toast](https://github.com/imaaronjames/Simple-Android-Toast) - Use this module to easily add Android toasts to your Framer Studio projects.
 * [Simple Android Snackbar](https://github.com/imaaronjames/Simple-Android-Snackbar) - A Framer Studio module for adding Android Material Design Snackbars to your project
 * [Framer Path](https://github.com/vladimirshlygin/framer-path) - Create custom SVG shapes and animate each point individually
+* [Material Kit for FramerJS](https://github.com/k-vyn/framer-material-kit) - Make prototyping with Material Design fast and easy without compromising the quality or customization

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) — Blog by Kenny Chen with lots of great examples, tutorials